alinakazzaa/SQ-handbook/README.md

 ![Sprint 3](/resources/sprints/3.png)

-A maintained total of 8 story points during the third sprint indicates that work has been split evenly and the development sprint complexity and time consumption was identical to the previous.
+A maintained total of 8 story points during the third sprint indicates that work has been split evenly and sprint tasks' complexity and time consumption were identical to the previous.

 #### Sprint 4